 While the question of how exactly the internet has changed the landscape of everyday cross-cutting exposure is still an open question to address, online discussion forums in particular afford a situation that is relatively free from contextual constrains (Dahlgren, 2005).
 In such settings, individuals’ choices regarding which information they choose to encounter and whom they choose to associate are relatively unconstrained.
 Correspondingly, there has been a growing and widespread worry about self-reinforcing online political echo chambers (e.g., Sunstein, 2009) afforded by digital technologies that help filter out unwanted viewpoints from one’s own (Dylko, 2016).
 Parallel with the observation that self-selected partisan homogeneity in one’s day-to-day information diet (Iyengar & Hahn, 2009; Stroud, 2011) and in offline social networks (Iyengar & Westwood, 2015) is increasing, a similar speculation of increasing political homogeneity online has been repeatedly raised by many scholars (e.g., Boutyline & Willer, 2017; Colleoni et al., 2014; Sunstein, 2009).
 With unprecedented choices of what to discuss and whom to interact with within an online setting, do these choices contribute to cross-cutting exposure across ideological divides – as heralded by many students of deliberative theorists – or inevitably lead to increasing polarization driven by a purposive search for political homogeneity as skeptics argue?
 Yet empirical endeavors to address this question have produced mixed findings at best (e.g., Gentzkow & Shapiro, 2011; Messing & Westwood, 2012), and therefore the exact nature and etiology of partisan homogeneity online (or a lack of thereof) are not yet clearly understood.

 In this paper, we attempt to advance our understanding on this debate by focusing on message selection dynamics in online discussion forum.
-Although great progress has been made, much of the prior work on this topic has been primarily based on participants’ retrospective self-reports (Stromer-Galley, 2003; Wojcieszak & Mutz, 2009) or solely based on posted messages (e.g., Himelboim, 2008; 2011; Graham & Wright, 2014).
-Recent studies have begun to explore one’s selection behaviors in online social networks, yet those studies are at best based on “channel” selection behaviors (e.g., “following” relations in Twitter: Boutyline & Willer, 2017; Colleoni et al., 2014), where such decisions are taken after one is exposed to other’s (presumably several) messages.
+Although great progress has been made, much of the prior work on this topic has been primarily based on participants’ retrospective self-reports (Stromer-Galley, 2003; Wojcieszak & Mutz, 2009) or solely based on “observable” posted messages (e.g., Himelboim, 2008; 2011; Graham & Wright, 2014).
+Recent studies have begun to explore one’s selection behaviors in online social networks, yet those studies are at best based on “channel” selection (e.g., “following” relations in Twitter: Boutyline & Willer, 2017; Colleoni et al., 2014), where such decisions are taken after one is exposed to other’s (presumably several) messages.
 As a consequence, there has been a lack of systematic investigation as to individuals’ message reception decisions – whether one chooses to read a given message in a forum – even before one chooses to react to a given message.
 This oversight is particularly troubling, since the proper identification of the impact of political preferences on cross-cutting exposure online requires not only information between visibly connected dyads (i.e., post – reply relations) but also critically hinges on information between dyads that are traditionally unobservable based on content data (i.e., who choose not to reply despite reading others’ messages).
 Since typical retrospective self-reports or content-only based examination cannot answer such a question, it precludes a meaningful assessment of impact of underlying factors in producing balanced exposure.